codacy/docs/docs/getting-started/getting-started-with-codacy.md

 ## 3. Choose an organization {: id="choose-organization"}

 Now, you'll need to join one or more organizations that contain your repositories.
-The selected organization will then be synced with Codacy so that managing your team permissions is easy.
+The organization with the same name as your Git provider username contains your personal repositories.
+The selected organizations will then be synced with Codacy so that managing your team permissions is easy.
 Read more about [what synced organizations do](../organizations/what-are-synced-organizations.md).
-The organization with the same name as your Git provider username contains your personal repositories.

 !!! tip
     If you can't see the organization you are looking for, [read this troubleshooting page](../organizations/why-cant-i-see-my-organization.md).